Leo-Corporation/LeoCorpLibrary-Web/documentation/User-Interface.md

 ---
 # UI
 ## Introduction
-To use these methods and features, do not forget to put this line of code on top of your code file:
+To use these methods and features, do not forget to put this line of code in your "using" region:

 C#
 ~~~ cs